MasterScrat/rl-insights/docs/curl.md

 In both cases, the performance is evaluated after 100k interactions, as the goal is to evaluate sample efficiency rather than asymptotic performance.

-Results are remarkable on DeepMind Control Suite : [^paper-screenshot]
+Results are remarkable on DeepMind Control Suite : [^original]
 ![dmcs](img/curl_dmc.png)
 (The last column, *State SAC*, uses physical states and is used as an "oracle" upper-bound.)

 Results are very good on Atari games.
-This is again after 100k interactions: [^paper-screenshot]
+This is again after 100k interactions: [^original]
 ![atari](img/curl_atari.png)

 How can this difference in performance be explained?
 One idea explored in the appendix is that in some environments, there is simply not enough information to fully recover the state when looking only at the pixel data: the problem then becomes **partially observable** and therefore much harder.